-Newseum: must-see D.C. museum for news, politics & history buffs
+Newseum: Washington DC museum for news, politics & history buffs

-Whether you are a history enthusiast, news and politics buff, or a student or fan of media and first-amendment rights, the Newseum is a must-go museum in Washington, D.C.
-Be sure to get there before it shuts its doors the end of 2019 and don’t miss the new rotating exhibits at the capitol’s two airports.
+Whether you are a history enthusiast, news and politics buff, or a student or fan of media and first-amendment rights, the Newseum was a must-go museum in Washington, D.C.
+Unfortunately, it shut its doors the end of 2019 but there are still rotating exhibits at the capitol’s two airports.
+It’s worth remembering what the Newseum was though which you can discover in the following post.

 When it comes to museums, of course, there is no shortage in the capital of the United States.
 And many of them – Smithsonian museums, galleries and parks as the biggest example – are free, being paid for in part by our own tax dollars of course.
 Even though the spectacular Newseum is not free, it offers an insider look at all things news, current events, past history and First Amendment.
 There is something for everyone, not to mention great lessons for students visiting Washington, D.C.